chriskolb/SDDR-Species/README.md

 [141] munsell_0.5.0         e1071_1.7-7           haven_2.4.1           reshape2_1.4.4        gtable_0.3.0
 ```

-Moreover, the following packages are installed in the anaconda environment `r-reticulate`
+Moreover, the following packages are installed in the conda environment `r-reticulate`

 ```